Oggy and the Cockroaches: Distribution

 On 24 October 2014, the official YouTube channel for Oggy and the Cockroaches was created, with all of the episodes – in a high-quality, widescreen format – from seasons 1 to 7.
-The channel has also made various compilations and episodes with English title cards.
-As of November 2025, the channel has 13 million subscribers, making it one of the top 10 most-subscribed French channels on the site.
-As of November 2025, "The Magic Pen" ("Crayon Magique") (the 14th episode of the fourth season) is the most-viewed episode on the official channel, with over 182 million views.
-The most-viewed compilation has 121 million views.
+The channel had also made various compilations and episodes with English title cards.
+As of November 2025, the channel had 13 million subscribers, making it one of the top 10 most-subscribed French channels on the site.
+As of December 2025, "The Magic Pen" ("Crayon Magique") (the 14th episode of the fourth season) was the most-viewed episode on the official channel, with over 183 million views.
+The most-viewed compilation had 121 million views.

 By 2017, the series netted over 2 billion YouTube views each year, in addition to boasting 3.8 million fans and followers on Facebook by 2019, Instagram, Pinterest, etc.

 Media

 Home media

 Five DVDs came out in 2003 in the United States, with 12 episodes each.
 In 2005, several VHSs were released in New York City.

 On 8 October 2008, a French DVD box set of the complete first season, plus the pilot and the episode "Working Cat", was released.
 On 6 September 2010, three French DVD box sets of the complete first, second, and third seasons were made available.
 In July 2011, a French DVD box set containing all episodes from seasons 1, 2 and 3 became available.
 Seasons 4 to 7 are yet to be available.
 Multiple VHSs were sold in Italy.